Why Am I Waking Up at Night While My Partner Keeps Sleeping?|

 Don’t look at the clock.
 Really, don’t.

 As it turns out, most of our deep sleep happens in our first 3-5 hours of sleep each night.
 Most of us are out like lights for at least that long.
 Almost everyone wakes up briefly as they move in and out of REM (rapid eye movement) cycles.
 It’s possible that the common habit of waking up in the wee hours of the morning—about 4 hours after going to bed—is part of your body’s normal sleep pattern.
 It’s other factors that could be keeping you from falling back to sleep that are getting between you and a good night’s sleep.
 If you look at the clock on your phone and immediately start counting down the hours until you have to get up, you’re not allowing your mind or your eyes to rest.
+It is sleep habits such as this that are something you are going to need to deal with.

 2. If You’re Experiencing Stress or Anxiety…